OpenPhysProject/OpenPhys/app/content/HowToAddLessonCode.md

-### How To Add a lesson view to this project
+### How To Add lesson code to this project
 1. Add new file

 2. Edit file

-3. Add to Index
+3. Add file to Index.html

 #### Add new file
 1. GoTo app/content/[yourLesson]/views